zhibaishouheilab/MT-AD/README.md

-Here is a sample README for my GitHub repository:

 # MultiTransAD

-This repository contains code for training and testing MultiTransAD on the multi-sequence MR dataset, such as BraTS2021 dataset.
+This repository contains code for training and testing MT-AD on the multi-sequence MR dataset, such as BraTS2021 dataset.
 ![Model](./image/model.png "Model Architecture")

 ## Code Structure